cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

   Name               Located   Description                          Required   Schema
                      in
   ------------------ --------- ------------------------------------ ---------- ---------------------------------------
-  virtualdirectory   body      The new virtualdirectory to create   False      [Virtualdirectory](#virtualdirectory)
+  virtualdirectory   body      The new virtualdirectory to create   True       [Virtualdirectory](#virtualdirectory)

   --------------------------------------------------------------------------------------------------------------------